 How can I access UCI’s licensed electronic resources (databases, eBooks, journals, and periodicals)?

-- Some resources are restricted to current UCI affiliates (i.e. students/faculty/staff with an active UCInetID and password).
+- Some resources are restricted to UCI Authorized Affiliates (i.e. current students/faculty/staff with an active UCInetID and password).
 Those resources will be clearly marked.

 What computer(s) can I use on the UCI campus?

 - You may bring your own laptop to UCI.